Yanji: Demographics

 The Korean diaspora in China has significant populations in at least eleven major Chinese cities, but none larger than Yanji: official Chinese census reports from 1990 placed the city's ethnic Korean population at over 170,000.
+In 1994, the estimated total population of Yanji was 343,600.
 Official census reports from 2000 have not yet been released publicly, but current estimates place it between about one third of the city's total population to more than one half.
 Both Chinese and Korean are considered "official languages" of the city: all official signs are in bilingual text.

 Economy

 With its current population estimated at four hundred thousand, Yanji is small by Chinese standards (by comparison, the population of Shanghai is almost twenty million).
 Yanji is also relatively young: the city was developed only in the nineteenth century and became the regional capital after the Second World War.
 Recent growth in tourism and overseas investment has helped to make Yanji a notably prosperous city.
 It abounds with modern architecture of steel and glass, and its broad avenues are conspicuously clean and well-maintained.
 In modern times, Yanji has become a city of transport and trade.
 China is the largest trading partner of North Korea, accounting for almost 40% of that country's international commerce, and Yanji is the center of much of the cross-border enterprise.

 Beyond North Korea, other countries have begun to partner with Yanji business groups: currently there are over five hundred joint ventures with international partners ongoing in Yanji.
 Much of the recent investment has been made by South Korea and Taiwan, which has helped substantially in building the city's tourism industry.

 Yanji also burnishes its reputation as a center of tourism by hosting the annual North China Travel Fair.
 Held every year since 1996, the fair is one of the largest of its kind in the country, showcasing over a thousand exhibitions representing cultural and economic partners from across China and overseas.
 Yanji also hosts the Tumen River Area International Investment & Business Forum, a three-day exposition held annually since 2000.

+As a key hub for cross-border trade with North Korea and Russia, Yanji hosts a national-level Cross-Border E-Commerce Comprehensive Pilot Zone.
+The zone leverages the city's bilingual (Chinese-Korean) workforce and logistical advantages to facilitate e-commerce for small and medium-sized enterprises in Northeast Asia.